Skip to main content

 • Cost per outcome achieved

-• Programme overhead ratio (indirect costs as percentage of total)
+• Program overhead ratio (indirect costs as percentage of total)

 • Budget execution rate (planned vs. actual expenditure)